kidscancode/godot_recipes/src/content/games/circle_jump/circle_jump_03.md

 var mode = MODES.STATIC
 var num_orbits = 3  # Number of orbits until the circle disappears
-var orbits_left = 0  # Number of orbits the jumper has completed
+var current_orbits = 0  # Number of orbits the jumper has completed
 var orbit_start = null  # Where the orbits started
 ```